 #8 – Become a Trusted Sender

-Many email programs block images as a protection against viruses, using default anti-Spam settings.
+Many email programs block images as protection against viruses, using default anti-Spam settings.
 The blocked images give the email a blank, unfinished appearance and many recipients hesitant to follow image download directions, send the email to the trash bin.
 The best way to overcome these settings is to become a Trusted Sender.
-As a Trusted Sender your graphic images will instantly load helping to reinforce your message and engage the viewer.
+As a Trusted Sender, your graphic images will instantly load helping to reinforce your message and engage the viewer.
 Encourage your contacts (beginning at the time you collect their email address) to put your ‘From’ address in their Address Book, Trusted Sender or Approved Sender list.
 Continue the appeal in subsequent touches as subscribers often overlook this step without reminders.

 All this being said, it is natural for individual open rates to decline a bit once the novelty factor of receiving your communications wears off.
 Even if you see a consistent overall open rate, it’s possible different people may be opening your emails from one campaign to the next based on your content, and their needs and interests.